ddsbook/blog/2014/drafts/making-better-dns-txt-record-lookups-with-rcpp.md

 ### Picking A DNS Library

 For folks familiar with DNS, you may be thinking that we're going to build an interface to the trusted old standard `BIND` `libresolv` library.
 While that was an option, we're going to skip with tradition and use the [ldns](http://www.nlnetlabs.nl/projects/ldns/) library from [NLNet Labs](https://twitter.com/NLnetLabs), makers of the `#spiffy` [Unbound](https://twitter.com/NLnetLabs) validating recursive caching resolver (which uses `ldns`).
 Their `ldns` implementation has a simple but also robust API which supports IPv4, IPv6, TSIG & DNSEC plus is wicked fast, small and can make *synchronous* calls (which makes it easier to do a basic port).
 If you're running Mac OS X, you'll need to either use [Homebrew](http://brew.sh/) or [MacPorts](http://www.macports.org/) or compile the library from source.
-I prefer the former, and used:
+I prefer Homebrew, and used:

     brew install ldns